Antony Lambton

-Antony Claud Frederick Lambton, (10 July 1922 – 30 December 2006), briefly 6th Earl of Durham, styled before 1970 as Viscount Lambton, and widely known as Lord Lambton, was a Conservative Member of Parliament and a cousin of Sir Alec Douglas-Home, the former Prime Minister and Foreign Secretary.
-Lambton resigned from Parliament and ministerial office in 1973.
+Antony Claud Frederick Lambton (10 July 1922 – 30 December 2006), also known as Lord Lambton or Tony Lambton, was a British aristocrat who served as a Conservative Member of Parliament from 1951 to 1973.
+Styled as Viscount Lambton from 1941 to 1970, he became The 6th Earl of Durham in February 1970 but disclaimed the title soon after.
+As a result of a sex scandal in 1973, he resigned from Parliament and ministerial office.
+He was a cousin of Sir Alec Douglas-Home, who was Prime Minister for a year from 1963 to 1964.

-Biography
+Early life

 Lambton was born in Compton, Sussex, the second son of Diana Mary (née Farquhar) and John Lambton, 5th Earl of Durham.
-He grew up on the family estates centred on Lambton Castle near Washington in County Durham, actually living at the nearby Biddick Hall.
-He was educated at Harrow School and served in the Hampshire Regiment during the Second World War, before being invalided out.
+He grew up on the family estates centred around Lambton Castle near Washington in County Durham, actually living at the nearby Biddick Hall.
+He was educated at Harrow School and served in the Royal Hampshire Regiment during the Second World War, before being invalided out.
 He then did war work in a Wallsend factory.

 Marriage and children

-Lambton married Belinda Bridget (Bindy) Blew-Jones (born 23 December 1921, died 13 February 2003) on 10 August 1942.
+On 10 August 1942, Lambton married Belinda Bridget "Bindy" Blew-Jones (23 December 1921 – 13 February 2003).
 She was the daughter of Major Douglas Holden Blew-Jones and his wife Violet Hilda Margaret Birkin, sister of Freda Dudley Ward.

 They had five daughters and one son: